Serving

 1. Cut CHORIZO from its casing and break into large chunks.

-7. Heat OIL in a spacious sauté pan or wok and fry Chorizo until lightly browned, crumbling it into smaller chunks as it frys.
+2. Heat OIL in a non-stick Skillet (12 inch) Sauté pan (3-1/2 qt) pan or Wok and fry Chorizo until lightly browned, crumbling it into smaller chunks as it fries.
 Remove it from the pan leaving the oil.

 NOTES:

-1. Chorizo: use a good quality, preferably "store made", not one made out of "salivary glands and lymph nodes".
+Use a good quality, preferably "store made", not factory made out of "salivary glands and lymph nodes".
 Philippine hot longaniza or Mexican longaniza will do fine too.
-See my Sausages page for more details.
+For details see our Sausages page.

-2. Chili: One seeded Jalapeno is going to be so mild nobody below the 38th parallel would be able to detect it.
+One seeded Jalapeño is going to be so mild nobody below the 38th parallel would be able to detect it.
 Increase the dosage as your preference indicates.
+Of course, you could use other green chilis.